rtreacy87/MLOps-Notes/Lab1/02-wsl-setup.md

 After setting the default, you can simply use `wsl` without specifying a distribution to launch Ubuntu.

+## Appendix: Common Issues and Solutions

+### Git Authentication Issues with GitHub

+Many users encounter authentication problems when trying to push to GitHub repositories from WSL.
+This typically manifests as "Invalid username or password" errors, even when using correct credentials.
+This happens because:

+1. GitHub no longer supports password authentication for Git operations
+2. WSL and Windows have separate credential stores
+3. Default Git configurations in WSL may not be properly set up for GitHub's authentication requirements

+To resolve these issues, you have several options:

+- Use SSH keys (recommended for most users)
+- Configure Personal Access Tokens (PAT)
+- Set up GitHub CLI
+- Use Windows Credential Manager from WSL

+For detailed instructions on solving GitHub authentication issues in WSL, refer to the [WSL Git Setup Wiki](wsl-git-setup-wiki.md).

 ## Next Steps

 After setting up WSL with Ubuntu, proceed to [configuring VS Code to use WSL](03-vscode-wsl-integration.md).